Avro 504

 The Avro 504 is a single-engine biplane bomber made by the Avro aircraft company and under licence by others.
-Production during World War I totalled 8,970 and continued for almost 20 years, making it the most-produced aircraft of any kind that served in any military capacity during the First World War.
+Production began during World War I—with 8,970 built during the conflict—and continued globally for almost 20 years, making it the most-produced aircraft of any kind that served in any military capacity during the First World War.
 More than 10,000 were built from 1913 until production ended in 1932.